SCANL/scanl_tagger/README.md

 ## Setup and Run
 You will need `python3` installed.
 We will explicitly use the `python3` command below but, of course, if your environment is configured to use python3 by default, you do not need to.
 We have also only tested this on **Ubuntu 22** and **Ubuntu via WSL**.
 It most likely works in similar environments, but no guarantees.

-You'll need to install `pip`
+You'll need to install `pip` -- https://pip.pypa.io/en/stable/installation/

-In the root of the repo, run `pip install -r requirements.txt`
+After it's installed, in the root of the repo, run `pip install -r requirements.txt`

 Finally, you need to install Spiral, which we use for identifier splitting.
 The current version of Spiral on the official repo has a [problem](https://github.com/casics/spiral/issues/4), so consider installing the one from the link below: